 Cloud hosting is like sharing everything without losing anything.
 Cloud hosting allows you to share the features and resources of hosting a website through a functional server, which reduces your cost.
 Dedicated servers, on the other hand, have specific features which are used only by you.

 In a dedicated server, you have a certain number of features.
 Consider the storage.
 You may have a certain amount of storage in your physical server, but almost 10% of it will be unused.
 So you bought a server with more storage so you won’t have to change it later.
 But as of now, the increased storage is pretty much useless for you.
 This is a kind of wastage of the money you spent on purchasing it.

 In cloud hosting, you may assume that you purchase only what you actually need.
 If you consider the above example if you book a certain amount of space for storing data, and as of now, you are not using 10% of it, then this 10% will be lent to another website, and you will not be charged for it.
 When you need it, the company will expand the space allotted to you.
 Thus you pay only for what you use, thanks to sharing.

 The cost of cloud hosting depends on the storage you are using and the time period for which you are using the service.
 If you are using a large amount of storage space, for a long time every day, then you might find cloud hosting more expensive than a dedicated server.

-But, if you are hosting a small business, require less storage space, and are required to use the services for a short period of time, cloud hosting is a much cheaper option.
+But, if you are hosting small business, require less storage space, and are required to use the services for a short period of time, cloud hosting is a much cheaper option.

-By now, hopefully, you are clear about the differences between cloud hosting and dedicated servers.
+By now, hopefully, you are clear about the differences between cloud hosting and dedicated server.
 When you are choosing your server, you should first list out your needs.
 How much storage space will you need?
 How many hours a day will you use the server?
-Will your needs expand in the future?
+Will your needs to expand in the future?
 If yes, then how much?
 Once you have the answers to all these questions, and you know your budget, it will not be difficult to make a decision.
 Remember, your website represents your business.
 If you want to make your business the best, you should make your website the best.